Nyaguthii-C/alx-low_level_programming/README.md

 - 0x04.
 C - More functions, more nested loops
 - 0x05.
 C - Pointers, arrays and strings
 - 0x06.
 C - More pointers, arrays and strings
-- 0X07. c - Even more pointers, arrays and strings
+- 0X07.
+C - Even more pointers, arrays and strings
+- 0x08.
+C - Recursion